Incentives and Strategic Behaviour: An Experiment: Hypotheses and Experimental Design

-While nonrationalizable actions are seen to be chosen with positive probability in experiments \citep[e.g.][]{Costa-GomesWeizsacker2008REStud,Rey-Biel2009GEB}, it remains unclear if incentive levels affect the sophistication of play.
-For any two games $\Gamma,\tilde \Gamma$ that are identical in all except that payoffs for player $i$ are scaled up, $\tilde u_i=\lambda u_i$ with $\lambda>1$, we say that player $i$'s incentive level is higher.
-Differently from payoff distortions, increasing incentive levels leaves relative incentives unchanged and thus the sets of $k$-rationalizable action distributions unaffected.
-Theoretical models also disagree on predictions.
-In many models --- such as Nash equilibrium, level-$k$ \citep{StahlWilson1994JEBO,StahlWilson1995GEB,Nagel1995AER}, and cognitive hierarchy \citep{CamererHoChong2004QJE} --- increasing a player's incentive level has no effect on the observed distribution of actions.
-In other models, as endogenous depth of reasoning in symmetric games \citep{AlaouiPenta2016REStud}, increasing a player's incentive level may affect that player's actions but not other players.\footnote{ For instance, if $\Gamma$ is a symmetric two-player game and cognitive costs are symmetric, scaling up a player's incentive level increases would lead the player to take more steps of reasoning but would not affect predictions about their opponent's actions. } And other models still make no clear prediction on how action sophistication is affected by incentive levels, as is the case of regular quantal response equilibrium \citep{GoereeHoltPalfrey2005EE}.
+Although experiments routinely find positive choice frequencies for non-rationalisable actions \citep[e.g.][]{Costa-GomesWeizsacker2008REStud,Rey-Biel2009GEB}, it remains unclear whether and how incentive levels affect the sophistication of play.
+Differently from payoff distortions, increasing incentive levels leaves relative incentives unchanged and thus the sets of $k$-rationalisable action distributions unaffected.
+Existing models also yield different predictions.
+In many models --- including Nash equilibrium, level-$k$ \citep{StahlWilson1994JEBO,StahlWilson1995GEB,Nagel1995AER}, and cognitive hierarchy \citep{CamererHoChong2004QJE} --- increasing a player's incentive level has no effect on the predicted distribution of actions.
+In other models, as endogenous depth of reasoning in symmetric games \citep{AlaouiPenta2016REStud}, increasing a player's incentive level may affect that player's actions but not other players.\footnote{ For instance, if $\Gamma$ is a symmetric two-player game and cognitive costs and anchors are symmetric, scaling up a player's incentive level increases would lead the player to take more steps of reasoning but would not affect predictions about their opponent's actions. } And other models still make no clear prediction on how action sophistication is affected by incentive levels, as is the case of regular quantal response equilibrium \citep{GoereeHoltPalfrey2005EE}.

-Yet, intuition would suggest that by increasing a player's incentive level, not only that player's action sophistication increases, but also that opponents' can to some extent anticipate this and adjust their behavior.
+Intuition would suggest that by increasing a player's incentive level, not only that player's action sophistication increases, but also that opponents can, to some extent, anticipate this and adjust their behaviour accordingly.
 We formulate this as our first hypothesis: